therealPaulPlay/PlayPeerJS/README.md

 your application's name in the `id` can help to prevent overlap (e.g. your-app-012345abcdef).

 - `id`: Peer's unique identifier
+- `isHost`: If this peer is currently hosting or not
 - `connectionCount`: Number of active peer connections (without you)
 - `getStorage`: Retrieve storage object